sadrabarani/Mine-sweeper/README.md

 # Mine-sweeper
+dey 402 , first semester
-A c++ Minesweeper game  Minesweeper lets you specify width, height, and number of mines.
-It also keeps track of how long you are taking.
+A c++ Minesweeper game  Minesweeper lets you specify width, height, and number of mines. this the final project of fundanmentals of computer science